zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/configure-kubernetes-secrets.md

 Portworx can integrate with Kubernetes Secrets to store your encryption keys/secrets and credentials.
 This guide will help configure Portworx with Kubernetes Secrets.
 Kubernetes Secrets can then be used to store Portworx secrets for Volume Encryption and Cloud Credentials.

+{{<info>}}
-> **Note:**
+**Note:**
-> Supported from PX Enterprise 1.4 onwards
+Supported from PX Enterprise 1.4 onwards
+{{</info>}}

 #### Configuring Kubernetes Secrets with Portworx {#configuring-kubernetes-secrets-with-portworx}

 **New installation**

 When generating the [Portworx Kubernetes spec file](https://install.portworx.com/), select `Kubernetes` from the “Secrets type” list.
-For more details on how to generate Portworx spec for Kubernetes, click the link below.
+For more details on how to generate Portworx spec for Kubernetes, [click here](/portworx-install-with-kubernetes/).

-{% page-ref page="../portworx-install-with-kubernetes/" %}

 **Existing installation**

 **Permissions to access secrets**

 Portworx stores credentials/secrets in a Kubernetes namespace called `portworx`.
 It needs permissions to access secrets under this namespace.
-If you have upgraded Portworx using the [recommended method](https://docs.portworx.com/scheduler/kubernetes/upgrade.html), then you will not have to create the namespace and roles given below.
+If you have upgraded Portworx using the [recommended method](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/upgrade/), then you will not have to create the namespace and roles given below.
 If the following objects are missing, then create it using `kubectl`:

 ```text
 cat <<EOF | kubectl apply -f -